snoyberg/keter/README.md

         Try to run `sudo /opt/keter/bin/keter /opt/keter/etc/keter-config.yaml`.
-        If it fails with `keter: etc/certificate.pem: openBinaryFile: does not exist` or something like it, you may need to provide valid SSL certificates and keys or disable HTTPS, by uncommenting the key and certificate lines from `/opt/keter/etc/keter-config.yaml`.
+        If it fails with `keter: etc/certificate.pem: openBinaryFile: does not exist` or something like it, you may need to provide valid SSL certificates and keys or disable HTTPS, by commenting the key and certificate lines from `/opt/keter/etc/keter-config.yaml`.